Site icon Voice of Plant

 5. Soil Mixture for indoor plants

 The soil mixture for indoor plants should be light, well-balanced, and not too compact.
-Unlike outdoor plants, indoor plants receive less sunlight or airflow, which means their soil tends to stay moist for longer.
+Indoor plants receive less sunlight or airflow, which means their soil tends to stay moist for longer.
 That’s why the soil mix should prevent excess water retention and promote healthy root growth.

 6. Avoid Frequent Watering